 Another nifty feature is the “Mills Replacement” warning light.

-Since this machine is designed for use in a commercial setting, you will want to know in advance if your burrs are getting worn out and need to be changed.
+Since this prosumer coffee grinder is also designed for use in a commercial setting, you will want to know in advance if your burrs are getting worn out and need to be changed.
 The “Mills Replacement” warning light flashes on the color display on the front of the machine to indicate that your burrs need replacement.

 Hopper & Grounds Bin: By default, the F4 grinder is available with a one-pound bean hopper, which indicates its commercial capabilities.
 However, Fiorenzato also sells a half-pound bean hopper as an option.

 You won’t get any grounds bin with this machine as it is an espresso grinder that grinds directly into a portafilter and comes with an electronic dosing function.
 Fiorenzato also makes F4 Nano (without the “E”) model that comes with a manual doser.

 Aesthetics: No matter which angle you look at it from, there’s only one word to describe the Fiorenzato F4 E Nano — beautiful.
 Its Italian heritage is evident in its contoured hopper, polished adjustment ring, and sleek body panels.
 With the option of 5 colors (black, white, red, silver, chrome) to choose from, this elegant machine is guaranteed to spruce up your kitchen or cafe.